alishahb/UpdateWatcher/README.md

 # UpdateWatcher
 Utility to watch for new version of software by provided URL

+##Goal:
+* Download zip packages from Url
+* Extract to specified folder
+* Copy specified files from extracted to other folder
+* Rename specified files with filtering by name and extension
+* Mods:
+  * _Manual_: one time check by buttpn press
+  * _Daemon_: run check each time when specified delay timeout passed

 Download last succcess build: https://ci.appveyor.com/project/alishahb/updatewatcher/build/artifacts

 #Require .Net 4.6.1